kaiiboraka/spinal-shatter/README.md

 ## The Shop

-Shop accessible in the central room randomizes stock every time a wave is completed
+Shop accessible in the central room
+randomizes stock every time a wave is completed
-2 permanent shop items: refill health/mana, maybe something else 3-5 randomized items, with the option to freeze one between rounds so you can save for something you like
+2 permanent shop items: refill health/mana, maybe something else
+3-5 randomized items, with the option to freeze one between rounds so you can save for something you like

+meta upgrades to unlock more freezing

+the more rounds you have completed, the higher the quality of shop items, including finding items at higher ranks, but at a discount

+Be able to sell existing perks, allowing you to "trade-in" for a replacement

 # History and Original Design Pitch (semi-outdated)